Skip to Content

 How do I file for unemployment in Arkansas online?

-You may file your initial claim using EZARC (Easy Arkansas Claims) or ArkNet for your weekly claims or call ArkLine at (501) 907-2590 if you wish to file over the phone.
+You may file your initial claim using EZARC (Easy Arkansas Claims) or ArkNet for your weekly claims.
+To file over the phone, call ArkLine at (501) 907-2590.

 Arkansas Future Grant (ArFuture)